How to Distill Essential Oils?

 2. The Steam Basket in the Kettle

 Lavender essential oil distillation happens through a process called steam distillation or sometimes wet steam distillation.
 Either way the process is pretty much the same.
-You take a pot or kettle and you put a steam tray an inch or two above the bottom of the kettle (depending on the size of the still), and you fill the water to the steam tray line.
+You take a pot or kettle and you put a steam tray an inch or two above the bottom of the kettle (depending on the size of the still), and you fill the kettle with water up to the steam tray line.
 Below is a picture of our steam tray sitting outside our kettle.
 We sit our steam tray on 1 inch pieces of copper pipe.
-All of the lavender will now sit on top of this steam tray, the tray will keep the lavender from burning.
+All of the lavender will now sit on top of this steam tray, the tray will keep the lavender from touching the bottom of the pot and burning.

 3. How Much Lavender?

-Prior to setting this up I will have cut the variety of lavender I am going to distill.
+Prior to setting up our still I will have cut the variety of lavender I am going to distill.
+For a 60L still I will need about 20-25 lbs of freshly cut lavender.
 To put it in perspective it will take about 2 of the 15 gallon RubberMaid totes filled with fresh cut lavender to fill the rest of our still.
 This is anywhere from 6-12 full lavender plants depending on the variety.
-We pack the lavender in the still trying to avoid pockets of air between the lavender.
+We cut out lavender short to avoid too much stem and more flower heads.
+We also cut our lavender much later in the year when the lavender is overly ripe and fully flowered.
+When the plant is fully flowered is when it has the most amount essential oil.
+We pack the lavender in the kettle of the still on top of the steaming tray trying to avoid pockets of air between the lavender.
+It is ok to pack the still tight, don’t worry about over stuffing the still.
 We fill the lavender all the way to the top of the pot.
 Once we have the pot filled up we put the top of the kettle on and connect the swan neck from the pot to the condenser and turn the heat on under the kettle.